equinor/xtgeo/CONTRIBUTING.md

    public method make sure it displays helpful information in the documentation.

+3. This repository uses `.github/CODEOWNERS` to define code ownership for all files.
+Pull requests that target the `main` branch in `equinor/xtgeo` must have at least one approval from the code owner team `@equinor/atlas`.

 ## Tips

 - To run a subset of tests, e.g. only surface tests: